mapeditor/tiled/docs/reference/tmx-map-format.rst

    Valid values are ``right-down`` (the default), ``right-up``, ``left-down`` and ``left-up``.
 In all cases, the map is drawn row-by-row. (only supported for orthogonal maps at the moment)
+-  **compressionlevel:** The compression level to use for tile layer data (defaults to -1, which means to use the algorithm default).
 -  **width:** The map width in tiles.
 -  **height:** The map height in tiles.
 -  **tilewidth:** The width of a tile.